-This is a mouthwatering recipe for bakery-style lemon muffins with a nice dose of crunchy poppy seeds.
-They'll rise tall and crack slightly at the top as they bake to a golden brown.
+This is a mouthwatering recipe for bakery-style lemon muffins, tall and crunchy from the poppy seeds.
 As soon as they come out of the oven, they're brushed with syrup and then topped off with a sweet, tangy glaze that takes their flavor to the next level!

 Bursting with zesty lemon flavor and the satisfying crunch of poppy seeds, these muffins are so moist and irresistible that you'll want to make them often.